 The three strongest, most directed root motions in classical music are as follows:

-1. Descending Fifth: The descending fifth motion is the basis of tonality.
-From whatever chord you are in in a piece, it is always possible to descend by 5th the following chord.
+1. Descending Fifth: The descending fifth motion is a very common progression in many styles.
+From whatever chord you are in in a piece, it is always possible to descend by 5th the following chord (or, progress counter clockwise around the circle of fifths).
 Here is the full string of descending fifths, which connects a tonic to itself with all strong motions.

 A Circle of Fifths: I – IV – viio – iii – vi – ii – V – I